-Council will set TUACs to provide for the collection and disposal of sewage levied either on the basis of a separately used or inhabited portion of a rating unit within a community that is connected or, on the basis of a rating unit that has the ability to connect (serviceable) to a Council sewerage reticulation network differentiated by supply area.
+Council will set a TUAC to provide for the collection and disposal of sewage, differentiated on the basis of community supply area.
+The TUAC is set per separately used or inhabited part of a rating unit within the community, with liability calculated based on whether the SUIP is connected to the sewerage network, or merely serviceable.